valtido/sentry-docs/src/collections/_documentation/clients/elixir/usage.md

 ```
 <!-- ENDWIZARD -->

+&nbsp;
 ## Optional Attributes

-With calls to `capture_exception` additional data can be supplied as a keyword list:
+With calls to `capture_exception`, additional data can be supplied as a keyword list:

 > ```elixir
 > Sentry.capture_exception(ex, opts)
 > ```

+&nbsp;
 `extra`

 : Additional context for this event.
 Must be a mapping.
 Children can be any native JSON type.